gabrieleligetta/recruitment-backend-track/README.md

 docker-compose exec php php artisan db:seed
 ```

+Seeding will create an Admin, credentials for login as admin are:
+- admin@example.com
+- defaultPassword

 ## Running the Application

 Once the containers are running, access the application at [http://localhost](http://localhost).
 Nginx serves the application from the `public` directory inside the Laravel app.